 In speaking of making a continuous loop video, you have to know a thing or two about video editing software.
-In this post, we offer the top 4 best tools for different needs so that you can loop videos on computer, iPhone/iPad, and Android.
+In this post, we offer the top 4 best tools for different needs so that you can loop MP4 or other videos on computer, iPhone/iPad, and Android.
 Let's get started.

 1. How to Loop a Video with VideoProc